PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 "We're from the Forest."
 Tom pointed North.

 "Oh." said the boy, as if he was interested.
-"From that forest eh?"
+"From that forest."